 In 2014, global mean sea surface temperatures reached an all time high and broke a 135-year record according to the National Oceanic and Atmospheric Administration.
 Although global warming is largely dominated by warm water anomalies, a region south of Greenland and Iceland has ironically been getting colder over the past century (Figure 1).
 A new study, led by Stefan Rahmstorf of the Potsdam Institute for Climate Impact Research, shows that the co-location of this defiant region of cold water with circulation pathways in the North Atlantic may be far from coincidental.

 It is well understood that ocean circulation plays a major role in regulating climate by redistributing heat absorbed at low latitudes to high latitudes where it is then released.
 In the North Atlantic, a fast moving Gulf Stream delivers warm, salty water poleward at the surface, where it merges with a cooler North Atlantic Current near Greenland.
 These waters eventually become dense and sink to form North Atlantic Deep Water, which returns cold arctic water towards the equator.
 This system is referred to as the Atlantic Meridional Overturning Circulation (AMOC) and helps to regulate Northeastern U.S. and European climate through atmospheric heating via warm surface currents (Figure 2a).
 The AMOC is part of a global-scale ocean conveyor belt, called thermohaline circulation, which redistributes temperature and salinity anomalies throughout the world’s oceans.
 Variations in the flow and delivery of heat by these current systems over time can have significant impacts on both climate and extreme weather events.
+And here is what one could do to bring some changes with the help of carbon offsetting methods to reduce the carbon footprint and carbon produced in the environment.

 This study finds that a twentieth-century weakening in the AMOC may be responsible for the unusual cooling in North Atlantic (Figure 2b).
 Consistent evidence from other studies supports these findings and shows a rapid slowdown in the AMOC especially after 1970.
 This study, however, is the first to point out that this reduction has been unprecedented over the past millennium, and suggests that recent changes in the AMOC are not due to natural climate variability, but instead driven by ocean-freshening effects of climate change.